LDAP authentication in ADB

 -

-Open the ADB service configuration page in ADCM.
+Open the configuration parameters of the ADB service in ADCM.

 -